Enayetur Rahman Khan

 Enayetur Rahman Khan (এনায়েতুর রহমান খান; born 28 February 1951) is a former Bangladeshi footballer who played as a striker.
-He served as a member of the Shadhin Bangla Football Team, the team which played across India to raise funds during the Bangladesh Liberation War in 1971, and after the war subsided he represented the Bangladesh national football team from 1973 to 1978.
+He holds the record of scoring the Bangladesh national team's first-ever international goal, which came in a 2–2 draw against Thailand during the country's inaugural competitive game in 1973.
+He scored a total of 90 goals in the First Division during his more than a decade-long career playing domestic football in Dhaka.

-He holds the record of scoring Bangladesh's first ever international goal, coming in a 2–2 draw against Thailand, during the country's inaugural competitive game, in 1973.
-During his playing days, Enayetur was best known for his long range shots and bad temper.
-He is considered to be one of the finest strikers to play the domestic football league in Bangladesh, and was seen as the country's best player alongside Kazi Salahuddin in the 1970s.
-Enayetur scored 90 goals in the Dhaka League during his decade long career.
+He was a member of the Shadhin Bangla football team that played exhibition matches across India to raise funds during the Bangladesh Liberation War in 1971.
+He represented the Bangladesh national team from 1973 to 1978.
+During his playing days, Enayetur was best known for his power shots and bad temper.
+He was considered to be one of the finest strikers in Bangladesh, and often drew comparison with Kazi Salahuddin in the 1970s.

 Club career

 Enayetur was born on February 28, 1951, in Kaliganj, Dhaka.
-He started his football career in 1967, playing for Fakirerpool YMC in the second division.
-He went onto have a short spell at East Pakistan Government Press, which was later renamed as Bangladesh Government Press after the country's independence.
+He started his football career in 1967, playing for Fakirerpool YMC in the Second Division.
+He later went onto have a short spell at East Pakistan Government Press in the First Division.
 In 1970, Enayetur joined Victoria SC, where he scored 17 goals in his debut year.
 His career came to a standstill, as he had to return to Kaliganj when the 1971 Liberation War commenced.
-He was then selected for the Shadhin Bangla Football Team later that year.
-On 13 February 1972, Enayetur took part in the first football match in the newly independent Bangladesh, representing the Bangladesh XI against President XI.
-The Bangladesh XI was made of former members of the Shadhin Bangla Football Team, nonetheless, the experienced team ended up losing 2–0.
-He also played for the Dhaka XI in a 1–0 win over visiting Mohun Bagan.

 After the war was over Enayetur joined BIDC, in 1972.
-During the 1973 league deciding match against Dhaka Wanderers Club, Enyateur struck a brace to make BIDC the first league champions in independent Bangladesh, after the previous season ended unfinished.
+During the 1973 league deciding match against Dhaka Wanderers Club, Enayetur struck a brace to make BIDC the first league champions in independent Bangladesh, after the previous season ended unfinished.
 Early on in the game BIDC had fallen 2 goals behind, Enayetur scored a knuckleball free kick past Shahidur Rahman Shantoo, who was the country's top goalkeeper at the time.
-He went on to score another goal, and would have had an hattrick if his third goal was not ruled out for offside.
-He later setup the winner scored by Wazed Gazi, as BIDC won the game 3–2.
-He spent the subsequent year with WAPDA before returning to BIDC who were then renamed as Bangladesh JMC (BJMC), and spent three more years at the club.
+He went on to score another goal, and would have had an hattrick if his third goal was not ruled out for being offside.
+He later set up the winner scored by Wazed Gazi, as BIDC won the game 3–2.
+He spent the subsequent year with WAPDA SC before returning to BIDC who were then renamed as Bangladesh JMC (BJMC), and spent three more years at the club.